SANBI-NBA/estuary-rle-analysis/README.md

 -   **Criterion A3** (historical reduction in ecosystem extent), based on land cover 2022

 -   **Criterion B3** was applied to the estuary types that occur at 5 or fewer locations - and for which there is ongoing decline defined as: a) between t1 and t2, fishing pressure shifts from M to H OR H to VH, OR b) PES class A, B and C extent declined by \>1%, OR extent of H and VH Fishing pressure at year of assessment is greater than 30% of type extent.
 This captures increasing or sustained gill-netting pressures, and steady decline in ecosystem condition as triggers.
+The rating applies to the whole type and is scaled by estuarine extent.

+-   **Criterion D1** was applied using fishing pressure scores for each estuary.
+The scores were converted to an index 0-1 and aligned to severity rating (1 highest severity - 100%; 0 lowest severity - 0%).
+The rating applies to the whole type and is scaled by estuarine extent.

--   **Criterion D3** was applied to the Estuarine Ecological State Class (PES) data such that severity of biotic disruption of \>= 90% was assumed for PES classes E-F; Severity \>=70% was assigned to PES classes D-F; Severity \>=50% was assigned to PES classes C-F.
+-   **Criterion D3** was applied to the Estuarine Ecological State Class (PES) data such that severity of biotic disruption of \>= 90% was assumed for PES classes E-F; Severity \>=70% was assigned to PES classes D-F; Severity \>=50% was assigned to PES classes C-F. The rating applies to the whole type and is scaled by estuarine extent.

 Each of the 22 estuary ecosystem types were assigned to one of the four risk categories: Critically Endangered, Endangered, Vulnerable and Least Concern.
 The highest risk category for these two criteria is selected as the threat / risk status for each river type.